daniaokuye/winnerineast.github.io/README.md

 - [TorchCV](https://github.com/winnerineast/torchcv): A pyTorch-based framework for deep learning algorithms in computer vision.
 - [Track R-CNN](https://github.com/winnerineast/TrackR-CNN):Code for the TrackR-CNN baseline for the Multi Object Tracking and Segmentation (MOTS) task.
 - [votenet](https://github.com/winnerineast/votenet): Deep Hough Voting for 3D Object Detection in Point Clouds.
+- [Yog AI](https://github.com/winnerineast/YogAI):YogAI is a responsive virtual yoga instructor using pose estimation to guide and correct a yogi that runs on a raspberry pi smart mirror.
 - [yolact](https://github.com/winnerineast/yolact):A simple, fully convolutional model for real-time instance segmentation.

 ## <a name="ComputerVisionFaceRecognition">Computer Vision Face Recognition</a>